FabioLolix/distroware.gitlab.io/docs/contributing/fullfilling.md

 * **Desktop, default**

-  DE/WM (respect developers typing) used on official images, also valid CLI and WEBUI, respect developers typing.
+  DE/WM (respect developers typing) used on official images, also valid CLI and WEBUI.

 * **Desktop, available**